jawnyawns/composure/temp.md

 - discrete text ad, carbon? / donate / melink?

 # Bugs
+- All: double click does not highlight text
 - All: try hitting tab/space a lot right now!
 - All: type in a really long string and try scrubbing it with the arrow keys
 - Safari: Press enter, delete, and enter again / Press enter, cmd+A, delete, and enter again